The Structure of Hypergraphs Arising in Cellular Mobile Communication Systems: Related Work

 Under a certain unit disk graph-based model called the bidirectional (equal power) communication model, the interference degree of the conflict graph is at most $8$ \cite{Chaporkar:Kar:Luo:Sarkar:2008}.
 Line networks, wherein all nodes lie on the same line, were studied in \cite{Kose:Medard:PIMRC:2017}.
 Under the protocol interference model (cf. \cite{Gupta:Kumar:2000}), the interference degree of the conflict graph of certain line networks was shown to be at most $3$, and this bound is best possible \cite{Ganesan:ToN:2020}.
 A \emph{claw} in a graph is an induced subgraph isomorphic to $K_{1,3}$.
 When the interference degree of a graph is at most $2$, the graph is claw-free; in this case, efficient algorithms exist for many problems, including the maximum independent set problem \cite{Minty:1980} \cite{Nakamura:Tamura:2001} \cite{Faenza:etal:2014}.
 Recently, it was shown that the interference degree of conflict graphs arising in NOMA cellular networks is at most $2$ \cite{Kose:etal:IEEECommLett:2021}.

 In the protocol interference model of \cite{Gupta:Kumar:2000}, the transmission range of a node is a unit ball centered at that node's location.
 In \cite{Avin:Emek:etal:JACM:2012}, it is shown that the unit disk graph model can sometimes be too optimistic (cf. \cite[Fig. 2]{Avin:Emek:etal:JACM:2012}) and sometimes too pessimistic (cf. \cite[Fig. 4]{Avin:Emek:etal:JACM:2012}), and SINR diagrams that partition the plane into reception zones are investigated.
 The authors show that when all stations are simultaneously active, the reception zones satisfy certain properties; this is a different problem from the one studied in \cite{McEliece:Sivarajan:1994} \cite{Sarkar:Sivarajan:1998} and in the present work, where only certain subsets of stations can be simultaneously active.
+The $2$-hop interference model was studied in \cite{Ganesan:TCS:2023}.

-Hypergraph models for cellular systems were investigated in \cite{McEliece:Sivarajan:1991} \cite{McEliece:Sivarajan:1994} \cite{Sarkar:Sivarajan:1998}, which discuss the physical (or SINR) model considered in the present work.
+Hypergraph models for cellular systems were investigated in \cite{McEliece:Sivarajan:1991} \cite{McEliece:Sivarajan:1994} \cite{Sarkar:Sivarajan:1998} \cite{Ganesan:ICDCN:23}, which discuss the physical (or SINR) model considered in the present work.